Pilipinas HD

 Pilipinas HD was a Philippine free-to-air television channel that broadcasts cultural programming.
 During its initial broadcast from June 12 (Philippine Independence Day) until August 31, 2016, Chino Trinidad rented a satellite space to all subscription providers to be able to watch by the viewing public free of charge.

 History

 On September 1, 2016, Pilipinas HD was launched on digital terrestrial television, following a blocktime deal signed with Broadcast Enterprises and Affiliated Media, Inc. However, unlike its pay TV counterpart, BEAM TV handles and supplies the channel's programming on a dedicated subchannel.

 On November 4, 2024, the channel began timesharing with D8TV as part of its soft launch on digital television.

-On January 20, 2025, the channel ceased broadcasting after 8 years and 6 months, following Trinidad's sudden passing in July 2024, and six months after its initial launch.
+On January 20, 2025, the channel ceased broadcasting after 8 years and 6 months due to programming redundancies, following Trinidad's sudden passing in July 2024, and six months after its initial launch.
 D8TV then took over full-time on the same BEAM TV subchannel space.